Common Types Of Eyelid Procedures

 - Lower Lid Blepharoplasty: Lower lid blepharoplasty removes or repositions fat to smooth out the transition between the lower lid and cheek.
 This can minimize the puffiness of the lower lids and add rejuvenation to the periocular area.
 These two procedures can be performed at the same time, if desired.

 Ptosis is characterized by a reduction in the field of vision due to the upper eyelid margin obstructing the pupil.
-Those who suffer from ptosis find it difficult to keep their eyelids open and will often arch their eyebrows lift their eyelids.
+Those who suffer from ptosis find it difficult to keep their eyelids open and will often arch their eyebrows to lift their eyelids.
 Eyelid surgery to address the eyelid position by addressing the levator muscle function will allow an improvement in eyelid position and vision.

 When the edges of the eyelid do not meet correctly, the eye is left unprotected.
 Resulting from lax tissue, facial nerve paralysis, or previous surgeries, the lower eyelid sags away and exposes the eye to dryness.
 If left untreated, ectropion can cause irritation, pain, discharge, and/or chronic tearing.
 When repaired, symptoms resolve almost immediately.